Safety and Travel Insurance for Trips to Belgium

 In general, no special immunizations or medications are necessary when traveling to Belgium, but all travelers should consult a doctor before going abroad.
 Children should be up-to-date on routine immunizations recommended by the World Health Organization.
 Pregnant women and people with compromised immune systems should not receive the MMR vaccine.
 Tetanus-diphtheria is recommended for all travelers who have not received the immunization within the last ten years.
 If traveling during flu season, November through April, the influenza vaccine is recommended.
 Pregnant women and people allergic to eggs should not receive the influenza vaccine.

 Recent outbreaks in Belgium include a measles resurgence in April 2011.
 The city of Ghent was particularly affected, and the outbreak was deemed to be due to inadequate vaccine coverage.
 Another outbreak in 2007-2008 occurred in orthodox Jewish communities in Antwerp.
 Hantavirus infections have increased in recent years.
 Most infections occur in the provinces of Luxembourg, Liège, Namur, and Hainaut.
 Hantavirus causes serious illness, with the main complication being kidney failure.
-In Belgium, the predominant hantavirus is Puumala virus, which is carried by the bank vole, a type of rodent.
-Most travelers are at low risk for infection of hantavirus.
+In Belgium, the predominant hantavirus is the Puumala virus, which is carried by the bank vole, a type of rodent.
+Most travelers are at low risk for infection of the hantavirus.
 In August 2014 cases of Lyme disease were reported from Arlon in Luxembourg Province.
 However, in general, travelers are at low risk for these diseases.

 Travelers are more likely to experience minor discomforts such as motion sickness and jet lag.
 On long flights, be sure to walk around the cabin and drink plenty of fluids.
 Other general tips for staying healthy abroad include avoiding contact with stray dogs, wearing sunscreen regularly and reapplying as needed, and using seat belts.